Aggravated Assault Defense Attorney | Phoenix, AZ | Aaron Black

-if the person knowingly, recklessly, or intentionally provokes, injure, insult, cause physical injury or harm to another person.
+, a person commits assault when he or she knowingly, recklessly or intentionally provokes, injures, insults or causes physical injury or harm to another person.

 - Used a deadly or dangerous weapon to commit the assault

-- The serious physical injury occurred as the result of physical contact
+- Serious physical injury occurred as the result of physical contact

-- Over the age of 18 and committed assault on a child under the age of 15
+- Perpetrator is over the age of 18 and committed assault on a child under the age of 15

 - Committed a misdemeanor assault or simple assault while violating a restraining or protective order

-- An attack was committed while the victim was bound, physically restrained, or while the victim’s capacity to resist was substantially impaired
+- Committing an attack while the victim is bound, physically restrained or while the victim’s capacity to resist is substantially impaired

 - Entering a private residence of another with the intent to commit assault